jlianacastillo/jlianacastillo/README.md

 🥳 THIS THURDAYS I AM GOING TO SPEAKER AT UNAD 🥳

 👉THE THEME ARE THE 🔐 IN THE MODERN 🌐👈

+AND 🙋‍♀️🙋‍♂️ ARE INVITED THE RECORD ARE ON YOUTUBE LIVE 🎥

 Hi there my name is Juliana.
 I am passionate about women in STEM (Science, Technology, Engineering and Mathematics)